astronomer/astronomer-processing-user-feedback/README.md

 ### Run the project locally

 1. Create a new file called .env in the root of the cloned repository and copy the contents of .env_example into it.
-Fill out the placeholders with your own values for `BUCKET`, `ORG_ID`, `CLOUD_ID`, `HF_TOKEN` & `ANYSCALE_CLI_TOKEN`
+Fill out the placeholders with your own values

+    - `BUCKET`: The S3 bucket that should be used by Anyscale
+    - `ORG_ID`: The Organization to use while running your jobs or deploying your services
+    - `CLOUD_ID`: The Identifier for the cloud configuration specified in your Anyscale UI
+    - `HF_TOKEN`: The base model is downloaded from Hugging Face and we will therefore all need a HF access token

+2. To run the `data_update` DAG, upload the files in the `data/` folder to your AWS S3 bucket and update the keys in `read_discord_data` and `read_twitch_data` tasks

-2. In the root of the repository, run `astro dev start` to start up the following Docker containers.
+3. In the root of the repository, run `astro dev start` to start up the following Docker containers.
 This is your local development environment.

     - **Postgres**: Airflow's Metadata Database.
     - **Webserver**: The Airflow component responsible for rendering the Airflow UI.
 Accessible on port `localhost:8080`.